mikakatua/devops-challenge/1_infrastructure/README.md

 terraform apply
 ```

-At this point, we have finished creating the infrastructure and we are ready to [deploy the application](../2_application).
+At this point, we have finished creating the infrastructure.
 We have:
 * A GKE cluster to run our Kubernetes workload resources
 * A container repository to store the application docker image
 * A GCS bucket to store the application static files
 * The Service accounts configured for the application and GitHub Actions
 * A Kubernetes namespace for the application
 * A Kubernetes service account for the application

+We are ready to continue and [deploy the application](../2_application)

 ## Clean up the resources
 To delete all the provisioned remote objects managed by Terraform, run